Last revised August 27, 2019. Download a PDF version of this page.

 DO’s and DON’TS

-Images and graphics: Please use the “alt=ABC” tag for all images, in which ABC describes the image.
+Images and graphics: Please use the “alt=ABC” tag for all images, in which ABC describes the image (Wikipedia example).
 The alternate text is used by screen reader software for blind persons, required for ADA compliance, and improves search engine performance.
 It is therefore important that you take a few extra seconds to enter the alternate text each time you insert an image.

 Duplicate content: Avoid duplicating content (e.g., repeating deadlines in multiple pages) and similarly avoid duplicating external links (e.g., external data source).
 Duplication creates a long-term maintenance challenge.
 If you avoid duplication, students will quickly get trained to look in the right spot for the information they need.